romulodl/todo-shunter/README.md

 The application needs PHP (> 5.4) and sqlite3 running in your machine.

 The installation could be done via [composer][getcomposer.org].
- - clone the repo and run: `composer require romulodl/shunter-todo`
+ - Clone the repo and run: `composer install`
  - Run the db migrations: `vendor/bin/phinx migrate`
  - Start a php server: `php -S 0.0.0.0:8080`
- - Access `localhost:8080` in your browser
+ - Access `localhost:8080?json=true` in your browser

 ### Vagrant
  - TODO